 California’s child support guidelines express the following requirements:

 - Depending on a parent’s circumstances and station in life, he/she must support his/her children

 - Both parents are mutually responsible for the financial well-being of their children

-- Each parent should provide for the financial well-being of his/her children based upon their ability
+- Each parent should provide for the financial well-being of his/her children based on their ability.

 - Children should share in the standard of living of both parents

-- The parent with primary physical responsibility of the children should contribute a significant portion of his/her resources to support the children
+- The parent with primary physical responsibility for the children should contribute a significant portion of his/her resources to support the children

-- At McKean Family Law, Esq., we will do everything we can to fight for your best interests and future, while also keeping at the forefront, your children’s needs and livelihood.
-If you work with us, our firm commits to treating you as an individual and as a parent, not simply as a client.
-We will offer you our compassion, understanding and care as well as our passionate legal representation.
+- At McKean Family Law A.P.C., we will do everything we can to fight for your best interests and future while keeping your children’s needs and livelihood at the forefront.
+If you work with us, our firm commits to treating you as an individual and parent, not simply as a client.
+We will offer you our compassion, understanding, and care, as well as our passionate legal representation.